-Dear Abby: Neighbors make themselves at home at another castle
+Abby: People make themselves at home in another castle

 Dear Abby: I have a neighbor, “Mrs. Smith,” whom I see often in another neighbor’s yard, “the Joneses,” when they aren’t home.
 I’ve seen Mrs. Smith pick vegetables from their garden and take them to her house, and Mr. Smith connect extension cords that run to their home in the winter when the owners are away.
 The Smiths are well off.